fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-A dictionary is a data type in Python, which consists[]{#id326134574 .indexterm} of key value pairs and is enclosed in curly braces `{}`.
+A dictionary is a data type in Python, which consists of key value pairs and is enclosed in curly braces `{}`.
 Dictionaries are unordered and indexed by keys, where each key must be unique.
 These keys must be immutable type.
 Tuples can be used as keys if they contain only strings, numbers, or tuples.